pingcap/docs/tiup/tiup-mirror.md

 The 'mirror' command is used to manage a component repository for TiUP, you can use it to create a private repository, or to add new component to an existing repository.
 The repository can be used either online or offline.
-It also provides some useful utilities to help managing keys, users and versions of components or the repository itself.
+It also provides some useful utilities to help manage keys, users, and versions of components or the repository itself.

 Usage: